capejs/capejs/content/tutorials/capejs_primer/22_reordering3.md

     else m.onclick(e => this.agent.patch('move_lower', task.id));
 ```

-If the value of `task.id` is 7 now and the up-arrow icon is clicked,
+If the value of `task.id` is 7 and the up-arrow icon is clicked,
+an Ajax request to the following API is executed:

 ```text
 PATCH /api/tasks/7/move_higher
 ```

-Ajax request above is run.

-`this.agent` that is used in the method above is the instance `TaskCollectionAgent`.
-It runs Ajax request.
+`this.agent` that is used in the method above is the instance `TaskCollectionAgent`,
+which executes the Ajax request.

 On the ["Collection agent (1)"](/rails/capejs_primer/collection_agent1.html), I defined `TaskCollectionAgent` as following.